Find your Bliss (and Other Life Lessons from The Hero’s Journey)

 By unmasking ourselves, we gain the freedom to celebrate all of ourselves and remember our true nature and our true value.
 When we reveal our true selves, we are able to see the unique gift we are and the unique gifts we have to bring to the world.

-The protagonist Ponyboy — the hero of his own journey — realizes he doesn’t have to sullied by the harsh realities of life; he doesn’t have to succumb to the hoodlum, greaser label given to him by the world.
+The protagonist Ponyboy — the hero of his own journey — realizes he doesn’t have to be sullied by the harsh realities of life; he doesn’t have to succumb to the hoodlum, greaser label given to him by the world.
 Remain true to his golden qualities, his friend Johnny urges.

 Because gold is Ponyboy’s true identity, just as it is the Golden Buddha’s…and just as it is ours.